rdkcentral/firebolt-certification-suite/README.md

   `npm run setup`

 ## Launch Parameters
-In the launch app function, a couple of parameters will be passed in the intent when the app is launched.
-For detailed information, refer to the [README](https://github.com/rdkcentral/firebolt-certification-suite/blob/8477ac036cdd424e3f706540ac11a47e45e80cd6/cypress/support/cypress-commands/commands.js#L871).
+When launching third party app, a couple of parameters can be passed in the intent.
+Launch parameters can be passed in cli or updated in config file.

 ### Default Launch Parameters